yegonkim/yegonkim.github.io/_tabs/about.md

 In my free time, I enjoy researching about stuff that interests me, which are mostly AI or neuroscience-related, or playing/listening to jazz.

+In my blog posts I will mostly share facts/intuition that people could find helpful, and occasionaly share some more subjective opinions on matters.